kamelpro002/iis.Quest.Menu/README.md

 ---

 # 🖥️ ii's Quest Menu
-ii's Quest Menu is a port of [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) to Frida, letting it run on Quest 3-3s headsets.
+**ii's Quest Menu** is a port of [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) to Frida, letting it run on Quest 3-3s headsets.
-This mod utilizes a modified version of [vfsfitvnm/frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge) to communicate with Gorilla Tag.
+This mod utilizes a modified version of **[vfsfitvnm/frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge)** to communicate with **Gorilla Tag**.
-You may use this mod for any purposes you desire as long as it falls under the MIT license.
-Feel free to modify it, add or remove mods, or even port it to other games.
+You may use this mod for any purposes you desire **as long as it falls under the MIT license**.
+Feel free to modify it, add or remove mods, or even [port it to other games](https://drive.iidk.online/funny/steal%20a%20brainrot.mp4).

 ## ⚠️ Disclaimer
 The exploit used to obtain root access has been **patched** in versions post V79. **Most headsets** will be able to run the exploit fine (as of 8/30/2025), but some may encounter issues or bugs. **I am not responsible for any issues or diminished performance resulting from the use of this mod with VR headsets.**